Grey Space

 Epistemology and all that

 The major foundations of philosophical thought wrestle with the steps involved in going from this bare physical universe to the familiar world of objects and concepts that fill our subjective experience.
+This requires a stack of assumptions as outlined in epistemology.

-When raised in a culture with language and a foundation of scientific knowledge, our brains develop enough of a systematic basis set of concepts to understand the words in documents such as these, and so we get on with it from there.
+The short story is that, when raised in a culture with language and a foundation of scientific knowledge, our brains develop enough of a systematic basis set of concepts to understand the words in documents such as these, and so we get on with it from there.

 It is all in your head, but it is NOT arbitrary!